 If you see a perimeter (stakes/rope) set up by BHIC staff or volunteers on the beach, that perimeter must be enforced to keep safe social distancing during all nestings, hatchings, or excavations.
-The only personnel allowed inside perimeters will be staff, volunteers, and adoptive families of nests.
+The only personnel allowed inside perimeters will be staff, volunteers, and adoptive families of nests ( up to 5 people per family ) .
 Please stay outside the perimeter and at least a 6 ft distance from other families.

-We will continue to share as much information as possible on the status of the 2020 nesting season (including photos and videos) on our social media and website.
+We will continue to share as much information as possible on the status of the 2021 sea turtle season (including photos and videos) on our social media and website.

 How You Can Help